CyberT33N/mongodb-cheat-sheet/README.md

 ____________________________________________________
 <br><br>
 - $graphLookup	Performs a recursive search on a collection.
 To each output document, adds a new array field that contains the traversal results of the recursive search for that document. (https://docs.mongodb.com/manual/reference/operator/aggregation/graphLookup/#pipe._S_graphLookup)
+- In easy words it will displays a nested tree of parents and child elements that were definied together
+ - Works from Root to Bottom and Bottom to Root.
 - Guides:
 <br> https://www.youtube.com/watch?v=weJ4eyIKabM